 Today, thanks to pioneers such as Gattefosse, we really do have essential oil extraction down to a science, and we're learning more all the time.

 There is no doubt that the ancients realized the fragrance was something more than just pleasant.
 Such was the confidence in the therapeutic power of aromas that, at one point, the entire prevailing theory of disease centered around bad and good smells!
 (5)

 So when we talk about aromatherapy essential oils being used from ancient times – for example, in the Bible, when fragrant offerings were commanded and incense was to be burned – it's true in that the essential oils were present and utilizing the fragrance was the intended result.

 Where ancient and modern use differs, however, is that we are now able to isolate the essential oil – not simply include it, but use it exclusively.
-An herbal oil is herbal matter infused with an oil such as olive, so that it contains the essential oil alongside many other compounds from the plant.
+An herbal oil is herbal matter infused with an oil such as olive, so that it contains the essential oil (albeit in very small amounts) alongside many other compounds from the plant.
 There are fewer compounds, obviously, since the plant matter is strained away and discarded, but there are still many, creating a highly usable oil infused with a range of medicinal properties.

-The essential oils as we know them, on the other hand, take the small amount of volatile oil from part of a plant and concentrate it so that it's the only component of the plant remaining.
+The essential oils as we know them, on the other hand, take the small amount of volatile oil from part of a plant and concentrate it so that it's the only product of the plant remaining.
 This is usually accomplished using steam distillation to release the droplets and then catch them.
 Because it's an “extraction” of a very small facet of a plant, it takes large volumes of each plant to create even a 5ml bottle of essential oil.